Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 <br>Function Types:<br>
 <ol>
 <li>Anonymous function<br>
-These functions can be involked using the variable name.They do not need function names.This in this type of function refers to the object it is called on behalf of<br>
+These functions can be invoked using the variable name.They do not need function names.This in this type of function refers to the object it is called on behalf of<br>
 <br>let a=function(var1,var2,...)<br>
 {<br>&nbsp body<br>}<br>
 Example:<br>